martinkosch/Dimensionless.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://martinkosch.github.io/Dimensionless.jl/dev)

 # Dimensionless.jl
 Dimensionless is a package built on top of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).
 It contains tools to conduct dimensional analysis and solve similitude problems.
+An [examplary use case](https://martinkosch.github.io/Dimensionless.jl/dev/example/) can be found in the documentation.

 ## Installation
 Install the package using Julia's package manager: